Back to navigtion

 I lowered the dinghy from its davits and the outboard was screwed to the transom, but it stubbornly refused to run continuously and would only fire with a squirt of engine starter fluid into the carburetor intake, then it died again indicating a carburetor jet blockage.
 It was too far to row to the marina dock, so Bob hitched a lift on a passing dinghy to try to find suitable rubber fuel pipes.
 I took the carburetor off the outboard and cleaned everything with carb’ cleaner that finally had it running.

 The fuel pipe jury rigged by Bob.A drawing of the temporay repair'.Bob returned with a selection of different sized fuel pipes and I sliced a short length of rubber tubing down its length at about 65 degrees, so it could be wrapped around the pipe and pushed up against the crack near the nut.
 Cutting the tube at an angle instead of straight allowed the edges to overlap as they were clamped together, with a better chance of making a tight seal.
 I then made a similar “bandage” of a larger diameter tube that fitted over the actual nut head.
 The two slices were positioned at 180 degrees to each other then clamped tight with two small hose clamps, one over the nut head and one directly over the crack in the pipe.
 All this was very difficult to fit because the lift pump is under the exhaust manifold and impossible to see without hanging upside down over the engine.
-This done I gingerly pressed the engine start button and waited for Bob to pronounce the success or otherwise of our seal.
+This done I gingerly pressed the engine start button and waited for Bob to pronounce the success, or otherwise of our seal.
 “Dry as a bone” was his exclamation.
 Wow!

-With this breakdown repaired and a working outboard I felt we were getting somewhere, after all this was the purpose of the ICW trip.
+With this breakdown repaired and a working outboard, I felt we were getting somewhere, after all this was the purpose of the ICW trip.
 The following morning we decided to continue north towards New Smyrna Beach, where we hoped to find material to be able to make a more permanent repair to the leak.

 The cracked water filler.We had not gone three miles when steam started seeping up through the saloon floorboards.
 I immediately anchored in the fairway and stopped the engine.
-An inspection revealed a crack part the way around the rim of the water filler neck on the engine header tank.
+An inspection revealed a crack part of the way around the rim of the water filler neck, on the engine header tank.
 This had reduced the engine pressure to zero and boiled all the water out of the header tank.
 Oh! and did I mention that the engine water temperature gauge had stopped working, so we could not spot the engine temperature rise, allowing it to overheat and blow the filler cap.
 The gauge was working fine when we left.

 I had a pack of JB Weld, a two-part epoxy that is supposed to be heat-resistant up to 450 F. Bob meticulously cleaned the filler neck and applied a good thick layer of the goo all the way around the rim.
-Unfortunately the pack was the extended curing version so we decided to let it set overnight before starting the engine.
+Unfortunately the pack was the extended curing version, so we decided to let it set overnight before starting the engine.
 We were safe enough (I thought), anchored at the edge of the calm channel.
-At 2.30 am the wind proved me wrong and pushed us to the side of the channel where Britannia began bumping sideways on the bottom.
+At 2.30 am the wind proved me wrong and pushed us to the side of the channel, where Britannia began bumping sideways on the bottom.
 This became excessive as the wind picked up to 25 knots and we had no engine with which to pull her off, or which we could even rely upon to get us back to Titusville in the pitch-black night.

 OUR KNIGHT WITH SHINING TWIN VOLVO'S TO THE RESCUE